zacharias-pavlatos/Instagram-Unfolow/README.md

 Unfollow Users on Instagram Who Don’t Follow You Back

-#How to use
+# How to use
-create a Bookmarklet
+Create a Bookmarklet